Beyond Frosting » Recipes » Desserts » Cakes » Moist Vanilla Layer Cake

 Description

-This is the perfect Vanilla Cake Recipe!
-Thick layers of vanilla cake and my favorite vanilla frosting.
-It’s an easy recipe to make using oil instead of butter which makes it super moist and spongy.
+This is the perfect vanilla layer cake recipe!
+With three thick layers of vanilla cake and my favorite vanilla buttercream frosting.
+It’s an easy recipe to make using oil instead of butter, for a super moist and spongy cake.

 Ingredients